-Purple – a top layer of a gel elastic polymer on top of two layers of poly foam.
+Purple Original Mattress – a top layer of a gel elastic polymer on top of two layers of poly foam.
 The elastic polymer top layer does not absorb a significant amount of heat.
 Additionally, the grid design of this polymer layer means more airflow.
-Having this layer on top ensures sleepers have the most cool surface closest to contacting them.
+Having this layer on top ensures sleepers have the coolest surface closest to contacting them.

-Helix – layers of latex, microcoils, and poly foam.
-In most Helix configurations the layer of latex is on top.
+Helix – layers of performance poly foam, micro-coils, and transition/support polyfoam.
+In most Helix configurations the layer of Helix dynamic foam is on top.
 Having this on top helps prevent any type of heat retention.
-The microcoil layer is mostly air, which further improves breathability.
-The poly foam layers are generally used more in the core and base of the mattress, helping to mitigate any type of heat retention they might create.
+The micro-coil layer is mostly air, which further improves breathability.
+The polyfoam layers are generally used more in the core and base of the mattress, helping to mitigate any type of heat retention they might create.

 Cool Mattress Designing with Airflow in Mind

 Many companies understand how important a cool mattress is and take their material design to the next level by further improving the airflow capabilities.
 These companies use special machines to mold, compress, or cut the foam into a design that allows greater movement of air.

 The most basic level of this technique is to punch holes within the top of the foam.